 A particular article in Cosmopolitan UK, opened my eyes to the fact that the NHS have started giving out booklets, advising women about making ‘the decision’ go to have your test, recounting the risks and essentially connoting that if you don’t want to do it, then you needn’t bother.

 But we need to bother.

 Smear tests save 9000 lives in the UK a year, and women are already terrified of baring all to total strangers – don’t give us a reason to pass it up, cause we will!

 This isn’t school: doctors appointments aren’t compulsory.
 We know that we have the choice.
-But 22% of women whom are scheduled a screening already don’t attend.
+But 1 in 4 women whom are scheduled a screening already don’t attend.
 This number will certainly rise if women deem it not necessary to go in the first place.

 Many of the issues stem from the lack of knowledge about what happens when you go for your smear test, and what it does.